Brian Kelley

 Oregon Water Partnership

 We get more done when we work together.
 Oregon Water Partnership is seven statewide conservation groups that have joined forces to tackle Oregon’s toughest water challenges.
 We share a common goal: to win balanced water policies that ensure abundant cold clean water to sustain our communities, livelihoods, and ecosystems.
 In 2022, we helped secure a $25.6 million, first-of-its-kind state investment in programs and projects that enhance the drought resilience of Oregon’s aquatic ecosystems.
 In 2023, we shaped a $174 million investment in our state’s water security, and passed bills that restore streamflows and increase data collection.
+In 2024, we helped secure $1 million for grants to upgrade failing household wells, plus critical funds to support Klamath River fish reintroduction following the largest dam-removal project in the world.
 Now, we fight together to brighten Oregon’s water future: by bringing state water data into the 21st century, supporting smart water management, and protecting and restoring our life-sustaining freshwater supply.
 (Want to learn more?
 View our priorities.)

 The Partnership: